Yihe-Harry/DSA3101-Group-Project/API/README.md

 ## Prerequisites
 - Ensure you have Docker installed on your local machine.
 You can download and install Docker from https://www.docker.com/products/docker-desktop/.
-- The api uses Python 3.9 as specified in the Dockerfile.
+- The dashboard uses Python 3.9 as specified in the Dockerfile.
 - Ensure that your terminal's directory is in the API folder.
 - Download all the files in this folder and ensure they are placed in the same directory on your system.